pharmaR/riskassessment/CONTRIBUTING.md

   - `./Server/sidebar.R`: Logs whenever there the user makes a final decision on a package, i.e., when the user clicks 'Submit Decision'
   - `./Server/uploadpackage.R`: Logs whenever a csv file is uploaded.
 In particular, it logs a summary of the uploaded file.

-- `database.sqlite`: SQLite database containing the risk, metrics, and comments of each package uploaded.
+- `database.sqlite` SQLite database containing the risk, metrics, and comments of each package uploaded.
 It is created the first time the application is ran.
 Subsequent runs of the application will update the existing db.

    The db is created in the `Utils/utils.R` file.
 It contains the following tables:
    - `Packageinfo`